THE ROOTS OF FLOW

 * Cancellation policy, refunds and professional ethics.

-Attend daily classes with Astanga Yoga Ottawa + on demand classes with Michael Dynie Yoga.
+• Attend daily classes in studio with Astanga Yoga Ottawa

 PROGRAM OVERVIEW